Louise Clubley - Interim Head of Service

 Contribution to National, Regional, and Local Priorities

-Hull Training and Adult Education Strategic Aims and Objectives | Impact and/or Contribution | Priorities impacted and the reason for the objective |
+| Hull Training and Adult Education Strategic Aims and Objectives | Impact and/or Contribution | Priorities impacted and the reason for the objective |

-People |
+| People |

-People will be supported to reach their potential with high quality inclusive education and skills opportunities.
-Hull Training and Adult Education will contribute to the authority's Community Plan, building a culture where education and skills are valued across all ages and where parents and carers prioritise learning and raising aspirations.
-Hull Training and Adult Education will give parents and carers the opportunity to gain qualifications and confidence to support their children in their education.
+Throughout 2026-27 Hull Training and Adult Education will further strengthen support for our People to reach their potential with high-quality inclusive education and skills opportunities.
+Hull Training and Adult Education continue to contribute to the authority Community Plan, building a culture where education and skills are valued across all ages and where parents and carers prioritise learning and raising aspirations.
+Hull Training and Adult Education give parents and carers access to opportunities to gain qualifications and confidence to support their children in their education.
 Hull Training and Adult Education will utilise all funding streams available to give young people and adults the skills required to access jobs within the city. |

-Productive and Innovative Economy |
+| Productive and Innovative Economy |

-In line with the authority Community Plan, Hull Training and Adult Education contribute to economic growth that works for all by providing skills to young people and adults to improve access to work and improve skills and opportunities.
-Hull Training and Adult Education support businesses of all sizes, including small, medium and micr,o to offer employment opportunities or upskill existing employees.
-Hull Training and Adult Education delivers qualifications in areas such as Early Years Educator and Teaching Assistant qualifications, enhancing the level of education given to children and young people and in adult settings.
-Hull Training and Adult Education will deliver qualifications (in 2025/26) in subjects that enhance the level of specialist skills available to those working in work-based settings with children and young people, including understanding autism, mental health, anxiety, etc. Extend links with schools, colleges, and educational providers to support entrepreneurialism and transition into the workplace through apprenticeships, career opportunities, and business support.
-Development and delivery of programmes to support the formation of more female led micro and SME (Small and Medium sized Enterprises) businesses, along with supporting Women into Manufacturing and Engineering (WiME) and those from groups with protected characteristics into employment. |
+During 2026-27, in line with the authority Community Plan, Hull Training and Adult Education will increase the contribution to economic growth that works for all, providing skills to an additional 3000+ young people and adults to improve access to work and improve skills and opportunities.
+Hull Training and Adult Education support businesses of all sizes, including small, medium and micro, to offer employment opportunities or upskill existing employees.
+Hull Training and Adult Education delivers qualifications in areas such as Early Years Educator and Teaching Assistants qualifications, enhancing the level of education given to children and young people and in adult settings and throughout 2026-27 will look to expand this provision with the inclusion of apprenticeships at level 3 alongside standalone qualifications.
+Hull Training and Adult Education will deliver qualifications in subjects that enhance the level of specialist skills available to those working in work-based settings with children and young people, including understanding autism, mental health, and anxiety.
+In the year 2024-25, Hull Training and Adult Education’s achievement rate for apprentices was 68.4% with a retention rate of 72% and a pass rate of 95.1% (YVED).
+Hull Training and Adult Education target to increase the achievement rate by more than 5%.
+Extend links with schools, colleges, and educational providers to support entrepreneurialism and transition into the workplace through apprenticeships, career opportunities, and business support.
+Development and delivery of programmes to support the formation of more female-led micro and SME (Small and Medium-sized Enterprises) businesses, along with supporting Women into Manufacturing and Engineering (WiME) and those from groups with protected characteristics into employment. |

-Skilled and Inclusive Economy |
+| Skilled and Inclusive Economy |

-To improve essential skills, Hull Training and Adult Education will increase achievement rates in English, maths and ICT from 69% to 75% by July 2026, with at least 85% of learners supported living in the most deprived wards.
-Hull Training and Adult Education will widen participation, delivering tailored learning to a minimum of 1,200 learners from priority groups such as ethnic minorities by July 2026, with 70% progressing to further learning or employment.
-Hull Training and Adult Education will co-design delivery of training programmes with local employers to increase skills in health, digital and construction, utilising Skills Bootcamps funding by March 2026, with a target of 100% of participants reporting improved job prospects or progression for learners.
-Hull Training and Adult Education will include community-based provision in a further 3 wards by April 2026 to improve access for learners in the community setting. |
+To improve essential skills, during 2026-27 Hull Training and Adult Education will continue to work towards increasing achievement rates in English and maths with a target of 70% by July 2026 and reduce withdrawals by at least 15% from the previous year.
+Hull Training and Adult Education will widen participation, delivering tailored learning to a minimum of 2000 learners with inclusion from priority groups such as ethnic minorities, with 50% progressing to further learning or employment.
+Hull Training and Adult Education look to continue the co-design delivery of training programmes with local employers to increase skills in health, digital and construction via DfE and commercially funded courses with a target of 100% of participants reporting improved job prospects or progression for learners.
+Hull Training and Adult Education responded to the LSIP digital capability requirement, delivering ICT qualifications utilising ASF funding, to 143 residents with an achievement rate of 77%.
+Hull Training and Adult Education continues to widen community-based provision in a further 3 wards by April 2027 to improve access for learners in the community setting. |

-Productivity and Place |
+| Productivity and Place |

-Strong and Engaged communities | Hull Training and Adult Education supports the development of strong and engaged communities by delivering inclusive education and training to over 2,000 learners from ethnic minority backgrounds, focusing on English language, employability, and life skills.
-The service aims to increase the progression rate into paid employment from 35% to 50%, while also offering tailored study programmes for young people lacking basic skills, ensuring at least 70% progress to positive destinations.
+| Strong and Engaged communities | Hull Training and Adult Education supports the development of strong and engaged communities by delivering inclusive education and training to over 2,000 learners from ethnic minority backgrounds, focusing on English language, employability, and life skills.
+The service aims to increase the progression rate of those learners engaging through Tailored Learning into paid employment from 24.1% to 35% while also offering tailored study programmes for young people lacking basic skills, ensuring at least 70% progress to positive destinations.
 These efforts contribute to social integration, community cohesion, and improved life outcomes across Hull. |

 National, Regional, and Local Needs Duty Summary